-Note: this blog was originally written in August 2018 but was updated in 2019 with more current information and corrected some errors.
+Note: this blog was originally written in August 2018 but was updated in 2019 and again in 2020 with more current information and corrected some errors.

 This month has been designated by someone as “SMA Awareness Month”.
 As someone who has had Spinal Muscular Atrophy or SMA his entire life I don’t think I could be more aware 🙂 I always wonder about people who have breast cancer or who have family members who have had breast cancer if they ask the same question whenever they say it is “Breast Cancer Awareness Month”?